Frequently Asked questions

 Introductory: Perfect if you’re new to yoga or the Iyengar method.
 We focus on the basics and learning how to use props to support your body.

-Mixed Level: Best if you have some experience.
+General or Mixed Level: Best if you have some experience.
 It’s a versatile class where we offer plenty of options, so you can challenge yourself or take it easy depending on how you feel that day.

 Intermediate Level: For those with a steady, long-term practice.
 This is where we dive deeper into practice as a whole.